10 Inspiring Tips for Choosing the Perfect Visitor Chair

 3. How long are your meetings?

-If you want your meetings wrapped up quickly, then don’t get soft and luxurious visitor chairs!
+If you want your meetings to be wrapped up quickly and efficiently, then you certainly shouldn’t opt for soft and luxurious visitor chairs that encourage prolonged sitting!

-Rather look for something plain, simple and firm that says, “Let us get this meeting over in the shortest possible time”, and not, “Welcome, enjoy your stay!”
+Instead, look for something plain, simple, and firm that communicates a clear message: “Let us get this meeting over in the shortest possible time while still being productive and effective”, rather than something that implies, “Welcome, relax and enjoy your stay!”

 4. How much space do you have available?